Details of major redevelopment plan at historic Owston Hall Hotel revealed as first steps approved

 An extension will be built containing 23 new luxury double bedrooms, with an additional two bedrooms to be created in the existing building.

-The hotel’s spa, which is currently out of use, will be extended and renovated, creating four additional treatment rooms, a relaxation room, additional changing facilities, a designated nail salon, a dining area, a gym and a sun patio.
+The hotel’s spa will be renovated and brought back into use, with four additional treatment rooms, a relaxation room, additional changing facilities, a designated nail salon, a dining area, a gym and a sun patio.

 A new dedicated golf clubhouse will also be created, with the existing golf course to be reconfigured.